-Due to the national lockdown, capital expenditure was also delayed in the period, with work on the University Centre North Lincolnshire brought to a halt, and only recommencing early in the summer.
-The works are expected to be completed by the end of 2021.
+Due to the national lockdowns, capital expenditure was also delayed in the period with the work on University Centre North Lincolnshire being completed at the end of 2021 and the T-Level related capital works and building condition works extending beyond the summer.

-However, the Group still achieved a financial health grade rating of 'Good' despite financial pressures in the reporting period.
+The Group still achieved a financial health grade rating of 'Outstanding' despite financial challenges in the reporting period.